ngxpert/cmdk/CONTRIBUTING.md

 ## <a name="commit"></a> Commit Message Guidelines

-We have very precise rules over how our git commit messages can be formatted.
-This leads to **more readable messages** that are easy to follow when looking through the **project history**.
-But also, we use the git commit messages to **generate the Cmdk changelog**.

-### Through CLI
+### TL;DR

-Simply run below command to take of all the rules:
+Simply run commit script after staging your files to take care about commit message guidelines

 ```bash
 npm run commit
 ```

+### Details

+We have very precise rules over how our git commit messages can be formatted.
+This leads to **more readable messages** that are easy to follow when looking through the **project history**.
+But also, we use the git commit messages to **generate the cmdk changelog**.

-### Commit Message Format
+#### Commit Message Format

 Each commit message consists of a **header**, a **body** and a **footer**.
 The header has a special format that includes a **type**, a **scope** and a **subject**: